hafiz122/causality-sandbox/README.md

 A lightweight Python toolkit for causal inference from observational data.
 Built for researchers, data scientists, and anyone who wants to move beyond correlation.

 Most people doing "data science" are still running regressions and calling it causal.
-This library gives you the real tools, propensity score matching, difference-in-differences, regression discontinuity, instrumental variables, and synthetic controls.
+This library gives you the real tools: Propensity Score Matching, Difference-in-Differences, Regression Discontinuity, Instrumental Variables, and Synthetic Control.
 All with clean APIs, proper statistical inference, and built-in diagnostics.

+Every formula in this README is rendered with proper LaTeX math, because when we are doing statistics, notation matters.

+---

 ## Installation